dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 ### initLicense

 Set product key and activate the SDK.
+It is recommended to initialize the license in `AppDelegate.m`.

 ```objc
 +(void)initLicense:(NSString*)license verificationListener:(id) verificationListener;